 Dashboards now understand ACLs.
 These let you grant view or view-and-modify privileges to any users or user groups.
 (We’ll learn how to manage those in a while.)

 By default, everyone can view and modify a dashboard.
 Let’s have a little play with privileges.
-You must specify users and groups by their IDs.
-It just happens that user IDs are the same as their names.
+You must specify accounts and groups by their IDs.
+It just happens that user account IDs are the same as their names.
 Let’s make a dashboard editable only by our two superstar 10xers, but viewable by everyone.

 $ wf dashboard acls demo view and modify Everyone (2659191e-aad4-4302-a94e-9667e1517127) view <none> $ wf dashboard acl grant modify on demo to user email@example.com firstname.lastname@example.org view and modify Everyone (2659191e-aad4-4302-a94e-9667e1517127) email@example.com (firstname.lastname@example.org) email@example.com (firstname.lastname@example.org) view <none> $ wf dashboard acl revoke modify on demo from group 2659191e-aad4-4302-a94e-9667e1517127 view and modify email@example.com (firstname.lastname@example.org) email@example.com (firstname.lastname@example.org) view <none> $ wf dashboard acl grant view on demo to group 2659191e-aad4-4302-a94e-9667e1517127 view and modify email@example.com (firstname.lastname@example.org) email@example.com (firstname.lastname@example.org) view Everyone (2659191e-aad4-4302-a94e-9667e1517127)